jbaylisswagner/jbaylisswagner/README.md

 - spent a semester in Paris, France

 Since then, I have:
-- written for USA TODAY as a fact-check reporting fellow
+- written for USA TODAY as a fact-check reporting fellow for 1.5 years
 - spent a year teaching English and nannying in Marseille, France
-- written numerous freelance articles for The Swarthmore Bulletin and news page ...just to give an overview.
+- written numerous freelance articles for The Swarthmore Bulletin and news page
+- joined the Statesman's newsroom
+...just to give an overview.

 I am interested in digital journalism and how we can use both humanistic practices and computational tools to inform, connect, and tell stories.